 - Link to a Search: Do a Google search for your brand then copy the URL and use it on a redirecting printed URL (Don't overuse this method).

 There are also ways you can enhance the speed of the co-occurrence.
-It can take the shape of guest posting on industry blogs, speaking at related events, public relations and sponsorships.
+It can take the shape of guest posting on industry blogs, speaking at related events, public relations and sponsorship.
 You can also do an evaluation of your current website to make sure that your SEO is firing on all cylinders.
 Google is always trying to find ways to improve and make assumptions on everything.
 Why not make it easier for them?
 Your company may be sitting on an old recording of a speaking engagement.
 Optimize it and put it on YouTube.
 Have a ton of old PowerPoints?
 Add them to LinkedIn's SlideShare.

 Whatever you do, don't do the same tactics as your competition.
 Odds are, there are some unique, quick wins you can easily do today to give your company more visibility and Google a better understanding of who you are.